AtrCheema/AI4Water/docs/index.md

   [cmaes](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.samplers.CmaEsSampler.html) etc.
   See [example](https://github.com/AtrCheema/AI4Water/blob/master/examples/hyper_para_opt.ipynb)
   using its application.

+- cut short the time to write boiler plate code in developing machine learning based models.

 - It should be possible to overwrite/customize any of the functionality of the AI4Water's `Model` by subclassing the
  `Model`.
 So at the highest level you just need to initiate the `Model`, and then need `fit`, `predict` and `view_model` methods of `Model` class but you can go as low as you could go with tensorflow/keras.

-- cut short the time to write boiler plate code in developing machine learning based models.
+- All of the above functionalities should be available without complicating keras implementation.

 ## Installation